-4. They Clarify Before Responding
+Clarify Before Responding

-One of the greatest breakdowns in one-on-one communication is that we frequently respond to what wethink the other person said, rather than what they were trying to say.
-This can be a major source of frustration, and is a key cause of conversations and fights escalating.
+Everyday conversations can be similar, except we don’t notice it happening.One of the greatest breakdowns in interpersonal communication is that we frequently respond to what wethink the other person said rather than what they were trying to say.
+This disconnect can be a source of frustration, even anger.
+It is both a cause and an agitator in countless arguments.

 Great listeners understand the importance of clarifying.
 They use it to defuse tension, show respect, and improve their relationships.

-If someone is giving clear signals that they want advice (“I’m not sure how to handle this,” “what would you do?” etc.) feel free to offer suggestions.
-But other times they may be looking for validation, loving and supportive words, someone to laugh with, an ear that will let them vent their frustration, or who knows what else.
+If someone is giving clear signals that they want advice (“I’m not sure how to handle this,” “what would you do?” etc.), feel free to offer suggestions.
+But other times, they may be looking for validation, loving and supportive words, someone to laugh with, an ear that will let them vent their frustration, or who knows what else.

-If you can meet people on the level that they are approaching you, you’re well on your way to being a great listener, and having conversations that leave everyone feeling more peaceful, satisfied, and fulfilled.
+If you can meet people on the level that they are approaching you, you’re well on your way to being a great listener and having conversations that leave everyone feeling more peaceful, satisfied, and fulfilled.